t0ma5h/harba/README.md

 ## Current issues 🛠️
 The app runs better on iOS, didn't have enough time to optimize for android that much 😄 Also I removec custom markers due to performance issues on Android.
 There commented code inside ``Map.tsx``.
+Aaand didn't have time for tests, although jest is added as a dependancy 😃.
+Can show my own test code on request.
 ### API

 ## The images provided by the API no longer exist, e.g.: